 mini flour tortillas(ContainsWheatMay be presentSesame, Soya)

 Thinly slice the red onion.
 Finely chop the garlic (or use a garlic press).
 Slice the cucumber into thin batons.
 Thinly slice the tomato into half-moons.
-Shred the cos lettuce leaves.
+Shred the cos lettuce.
 Cut the haloumi into 1cm slices.
 Place the haloumi slices in a small bowl of cold water and set aside to soak for 5 minutes.
 TIP: Soaking the haloumi helps mellow out the saltiness!

 In a medium frying pan, heat a drizzle of olive oil over a medium heat.
 Add the onion and cook, stirring regularly, until softened, 5-6 minutes.
 Add the balsamic vinegar, water and brown sugar and mix well.
 Cook until dark and sticky, 3-5 minutes.
 Transfer to a small bowl.